Alec Garden Fraser: Legacy

 At Achimota School, Fraser and his staff, including Aggrey, shared the belief that Africans should not be turned into pseudo-Europeans but taught to retain the highest values of their own culture.
 This is reflected in the "Ideals Upon Which Achimota Was Founded".
 Fraser composed the school hymn that also embodies Achimota ideals.

 Family and memorials

 “Fraser House", a boys’ residence hall that is now part of the secondary department was named in Fraser's honour.
-In addition, "Fraser Building" at Trinity College, Kandy, Sri Lanka is named after him.
+In addition, "Fraser Building" at Trinity College, Kandy, Sri Lanka, is named after him.
 His sons Alistair Garden (Sandy) and Andrew (his younger brother) both taught at Achimota for many years.
 Fraser was survived by his grandson, Prof. Ian Fraser, a retired art professor, and other grandchildren.
 Prof. Fraser and other family members now live in the United States.

+He also had a daughter, Alison, after whom he named the Alison House at Trinity College, Kandy.
+She is survived by her daughter with her two sons having predeceased her, along with nine grandchildren.
+All resident in the United Kingdom.